Phyllis Bottome: Life and career

-Bottome was born in 1884, in Rochester, Kent, the daughter of an American clergyman, Rev. William MacDonald Bottome, and an Englishwoman, Mary (Leatham) Bottome.
+Bottome was born in 1882, in Rochester, Kent, the daughter of an American clergyman, Rev. William MacDonald Bottome, and an Englishwoman, Mary (Leatham) Bottome.
+(Note: Some sources gives 1884 as the year of birth, but Bottome's autobiography Search for A Soul says, "I was born on the night when May turns into June in the year 1882".)

 In 1901, following the death of her sister Wilmett from tuberculosis, Bottome was diagnosed with the same disease.
 She travelled to St Moritz in the hope that this would improve her health as mountain air was perceived as better for patients with tuberculosis.

 In 1917, in Paris, she married Alban Ernan Forbes Dennis, a British diplomat working, first, in Marseilles and then in Vienna as Passport Control Officer, a cover for his real role as MI6 Head of Station with responsibility for Austria, Hungary and Yugoslavia.
 They had met in 1904 at a villa in St Moritz, where Bottome was lodging.

-Bottome studied individual psychology under Alfred Adler while in Vienna.
+Bottome studied individual psychology under Alfred Adler, and was his patient, while in Vienna.
+Later, in 1939, she wrote a biography of him (Alfred Adler: Apostle of Freedom) at his behest: in her preface she writes, "I fully realize my lack of qualifications in undertaking the great task of writing Adler's life; but it was a task laid upon me by Adler himself."

 In 1924 she and her husband started a school in Kitzbühel in Austria.
 Based on the teaching of languages, the school was intended to be a community and an educational laboratory to determine how psychology and educational theory could cure the ills of nations.
 One of their more famous pupils was Ian Fleming, author of the James Bond novels.
 In 1960, Fleming wrote to Bottome, "My life with you both is one of my most cherished memories, and heaven knows where I should be today without Ernan."
 It has been argued that Fleming took the idea of James Bond from the character Mark Chalmers in Bottome's spy novel The Lifeline.
 Other pupils at Kitzbühel who went on to become authors included Ralph Arnold, Cyril Connolly (who wrote about his time there in The Unquiet Grave), and Nigel Dennis.